mautic/developer-documentation-new/docs/development-environment/getting_started.rst

 Introduction
 ============
-Mautic is a system based on Symfony and Doctrine.
+Mautic is a system based on the :xref:`Symfony framework` and :xref:`Doctrine`.

-Mautic follows the Symfony coding standards and best practices and uses the Symfony framework as a foundation for the application.
+Mautic uses the :xref:`Symfony framework` as a foundation for the application.

+It follows the :xref:`Symfony coding standards` and :xref:`Symfony best practices`.